aws-samples/eks-workshop/content/beginner/115_sg-per-pod/_index.md

 * We will create an [Amazon RDS database](https://aws.amazon.com/rds/) protected by a security group.
 * We will create a security group called POD_SG that will be able to access the RDS instance.
-* Then we will deploy a `SecurityGroupPolicy` that will automatically attach the POD_SG security group to a pod if it has the correct metadata.
+* Then we will deploy a `SecurityGroupPolicy` that will automatically attach the POD_SG security group to a pod with the correct metadata.
-* When the RDS instance is ready we will deploy 2 pods (green and red) using the same image and verify that only one of them (green) can connect to RDS.
+* When the RDS instance is ready we will deploy two pods (green and red) using the same image and verify that only one of them (green) can connect to RDS.

 ![sg-per-pod_3](/images/sg-per-pod/sg-per-pod_3.png)